Marlo Wear & Care

 How long will my boots last?

 Marlo boots have been designed for style and wear in an urban and country setting.

-They are not a technical boot made for heavy duty usage in extreme environments
+They are not a work or technical boot made for heavy duty usage or in extreme environments or temperatures.

 How should I store my boots?

 Store your boots in an upright position in a cool, dry place, out of direct sunlight and away from heat.

 I’ve noticed a white film on my boots.
 What caused this and what can I do?

 This sounds like a characteristic of high quality, natural rubber called “blooming”.